scalar-labs/scalar-kubernetes/docs/AwsMarketplaceGuide.md

             version: "3.8.0"
         ```

-1. Deploy the Scalar products using the Helm Chart with the above custom values files.
+1. Deploy Scalar products by using Helm Charts in conjunction with the above custom values files.
    * ScalarDL Examples
       * ScalarDL Ledger
         ```console